Annual competition features scripts set in New England and showcasing those stories to the international film industry

 Scripts may be in any genre, present day or historic period.
 Adaptations of novels/books are not acceptable unless submitted by the author.
 Writers must also supply a log line and short synopsis.

 The winning screenplay will be placed in the hands of producers and industry professionals who have the power to take the script to full-scale production.
-The winner will also be promoted to the film & television industry by the Rhode Island Film Office and FLICKERS, as well as receiving an all-access RIIFF pass for 2013 including the ScriptBiz Screenwriters Workshop, and a prize bag filled with Rhode Island favorites.
+The winner will also be promoted to the film & television industry by the Rhode Island Film Office and FLICKERS, as well as receiving an All-Access RIIFF pass for 2015 including the ScriptBiz Screenwriters Workshop.

 Guidelines for Submission and an Entry Form can be downloaded below